harvardinformatics/ATAC-seq/ATAC-seq.md

 <figure>
   <img src="alignments.png" alt="Alignment types" width="700">
-  <figcaption><strong>Figure 3.</strong>  Paired-end alignments.
-A: Reads that are properly paired align in opposite orientations on the same reference sequence (chromosome).
-The reads may overlap to some extent (bottom).
-B: A singleton read (R1) can be not properly paired for several reasons: if its mate is unaligned (upper left), aligns to a different chromosome (upper right), aligns in the incorrect orientation (middle cases), or aligns in the correct orientation but at an invalid distance (bottom).
+  <figcaption><strong>Figure 3.</strong>  Paired-end alignments.  <strong>A:</strong> Reads that are properly paired align in opposite orientations on the same reference sequence (chromosome).
+The reads may overlap to some extent (bottom).  <strong>B:</strong> A singleton read (R1) can be not properly paired for several reasons: if its mate (R2) is unaligned (upper left), aligns to a different chromosome (upper right), aligns in the incorrect orientation (middle cases), or aligns in the correct orientation but at an invalid distance (bottom).
 In all cases except the upper left, the R2 read is also a singleton.</figcaption>
 </figure>
 <br>
 <br>